Timings : 24 hours

-One of the forgotten treasures of Singapore, Mount Serapong is a place of visit for only the true explorers.
-Atop the Sentosa Island, Serapong is a dilapidated site that holds curious remnants of history.
+One of the forgotten treasures of Singapore, Mount Serapong is a small hill in Sentosa Island where the dilapidated ruins of Fort Serapong are located.
+A place of visit for only the true explorers, the post-apocalyptic ruins on Mount Serapong date back to 1885 – the fort was once used to ward off pirates and invaders.
 Amongst the tourist attractions on the island and the luxury lifestyle of Sentosa Cove, this place seems quite out of the place as it is almost completely reclaimed by nature.
-The ruins of Fort Serapong are scattered throughout the place with structures dating back to 1885.
 The remnants still found in the area include underground magazines, support structures, casemates and a bunker which is 20 metres under the casemates and once served as a command centre.

 Compare quotes from upto 3 travel agents for free

 SGD 375 onwards

 SGD 91 onwards